dtheb/ts3Chan/README.md

   so ```RewriteBase /ts3chan_v2/public/``` to ```RewriteBase /requestchannel/public/```
 - Create the database and import the ```ts3chan.sql```

-and it should work fine :D
+and it should work :D

 ###--- important info ---
 - Default admin pass: ```admin``` and admin CP link is ```/public/admin``` (change it in settings)